launchflow/launchflow-examples/fasthtml-postgres/aws/README.md

 ## 🧹 Clean up your infrastructure

-### Automatically delete all infrastructure used by your application.
+### Automatically delete infrastructure used by your application.

 ```bash
 lf destroy
 ```

-Learn how this command works in the [LaunchFlow Docs](https://docs.launchflow.com/reference/cli#launchflow-clean).

 Learn how the `lf destroy` command works in the [CLI Reference Docs](https://docs.launchflow.com/reference/cli#launchflow-destroy).